-Such systems can understand thoughts and emotions that influence human behavior.
+Moreover, such systems can understand thoughts and emotions that influence human behavior.
 It includes an understanding of feelings, motives, intentions, expectations, and the ability to interact socially on this basis.
 There are still no systems that can do this.
 But they are probably the next level of intelligent machines.

 Examples from science fiction are C-3P0 and R2-D2 from the Star Wars films and Sonny from the movie “I Robot.”

 4. Systems that are “self-aware.”

 However, these forms of Kl can form ideas about themselves.
 It represent an extension of the systems with their consciousness.
 They are aware of their inner states, can predict feelings, and create abstractions and draw conclusions.
 And also, they are the future generation of machineries: super-intelligent, sensitive, and conscious.